adobe/aem-guides-wknd-asset-compute/README.md

 ## Setup

 - Populate the `.env` file in the project root and fill it as shown [below](#env).
-Node that the `console.json` file must also contain accurate information for Local Dev.
+Note that the `console.json` file must also contain accurate information for Local Dev.

 ## Local Dev